|

 passenger waiting areas.

-limited stops, Intelligent Transportation Systems (ITS) technology, passenger
+stops, Intelligent Transportation Systems (ITS) technology, passenger information

-information systems, traffic signal priority for transit, cleaner and quieter
+systems, traffic signal priority for transit, cleaner and quieter vehicles,

-vehicles, rapid and convenient fare collection, high-quality passenger facilities,
+rapid and convenient fare collection, high-quality passenger facilities, and

 |